 Acquaints students with the new kinds of organized violence, the theories and technology of terrorism, and possible policy responses.
 The impact of the responses to terrorist threats on individual freedom, civil liberties, and security are closely examined, along with normative issues associated with increases in governmental monitoring and control over individuals.
-Prerequisite(s): [One 200-level and one 300-level course in Political Science]
+Prerequisite(s): [(PS 190-299 and PS 300-399)]